linkml/linkml/sphinx/generators/excel.rst

 Overview
 --------

-You can create a rudimentary Excel spreadsheet visualization of the LinkML schema by running the following command:
+You can create an Excel template of a LinkML schema as follows:

 .. code:: bash

    gen-excel ~/path/to/personinfo.yaml --output ~/path/to/personinfo.xlsx

 Currently, in the generated Excel workbook there can be one or more associated worksheets, each corresponding to classes from the LinkML schema.

+Note that this works best for "flat" or denormalized schemas

 Support to be added:

 * If the range of a slot is an enum, the possible values for a field will be constrained through a dropdown
-* Color schemes to indicate scenarios like, required fields, etc.
+* Color schemes to indicate whether a field is required or recommended
+* Constraints based on the range of a slot, e.g. constraining int fields to be numbers
 * Tooltip notes describing what each field indicates

 Docs